jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-1a.md

 - by employing it himself as his profit, or
 - by lending it as his interest.

-4 The revenue of a Mongol or Arab chief consists in profit.
+{{< s v="4" >}} The revenue of a Mongol or Arab chief consists in profit.
 It arises from the milk and increase of his own herds which he manages as the principal herdsman of his tribe.
 Profit makes the principal part of the public revenue of a monarchial state only in this earliest state of civil government.

-5 Small republics sometimes derived a big revenue from the profit of mercantile projects.
+{{< s v="5" >}} Small republics sometimes derived a big revenue from the profit of mercantile projects.

 The republic of Hamburgh derived revenue from the profits of a public wine cellar and pharmacy.
 The state cannot be very great if the sovereign has leisure to be a wine merchant or pharmacist.